The Nativity Season

 Wrap Up

-• How will the Advent calendar help you wait for the Birth of Christ?
+• How can the Advent calendar help you wait for the Birth of Christ?
+(Marking off the days can help us see them getting to be fewer.)

 8